 Aside from standard liability and property insurance that every landlord should have, renters insurance has many landlord benefits, despite being a product designed for renters.

-In this article, we will review the landlord benefits that are embedded in most renters insurance policies and explain why you should consider requiring renters insurance from all of your renters.
+In this article, we will review the landlord benefits that are embedded in most policies and explain why you should consider requiring renters insurance from all of your renters.

 Renters Insurance – Tenant Benefits